AdobeDocs/experience-manager-learn.en/help/forms/acroform-aem-forms-sign/part1.md

 >
 >If you want to send the fillable acroform for signing using Adobe Sign, Please name the fields accordingly.
 For example, you could name a field **Sig_es_:signer1:signature**.
 This is the syntax Adobe Sign understands.

+>[!NOTE]
+>
->[NOTE]If you are sending an XFA based document, you need to flatten the document and the Adobe Sign signature tags need be present as static text in the document.
+>If you are sending an XFA based document, you need to flatten the document and the Adobe Sign signature tags need be present as static text in the document.

 [Adobe Sign Text Tags Document](https://helpx.adobe.com/sign/using/text-tag.html)